domainsofapp/domainsofapp.github.io/README.md

 ## Copyright Notice
 This section was also inspired by Ref.
 [1].

-The following directories and their contents are "Copyright Kenneth J. Sauer", i.e., they consist of original content (All Rights Reserved):
+The following directories and their contents are "Copyright domainsofapp", i.e., they consist of original content (All Rights Reserved):

 * \_posts/